KEY POINTS:

 2. Use positive reinforcement

-When your dog pees outside, praise and reward them with treats or affection.
+When your dog pees outside, praise and reward them with treats and affection.
 Positive reinforcement reinforces the idea that peeing outside is a good thing.
 Don’t scold or punish your dog for urinating inside, as this can make your dog fearful and anxious.
 They may associate urination with your anger, which can lead to stress and anxiety, making the problem worse.

 On top of that, dogs live in the present moment, so if you scold them for something they did earlier, they might not connect the punishment to the action.
-This can lead to confusion and won’t help them understand the right behaviour.
+This can lead to confusion and won’t help them understand the correct behaviour.

 3. Watch for signs